jbroadway/elefant-updates/README.md

 	php scripts/callbacks.php

+Finally, create the checksums for the updater to verify the authenticity of the update files.
+This assumes that the `elefantcms/checksums` repository was cloned into a folder beside the `jbroadway/elefant-updates` folder.

+	php scripts/checksums.php

-The regenerated files can be committed and pushed to Github.
+The regenerated files can be committed and pushed to the two respective Github repositories.